Koroivos

 Koroivos (Κόροιβος, before 1955: Κελεβή - Kelevi) is a village in the municipal unit of Gastouni, Elis, Greece.
 It is situated in a flat rural area, south of the river Pineios.
 It is 2 km southeast of Lefkochori, 2 km west of Roupaki, 2 km southwest of Agia Mavra and 4 km east of Gastouni.
-The village was named after Coroebus of Elis, one of the winners of the first Ancient Olympic Games.
+The village was named after Coroebus of Elis, one of the winners of the first Ancient Olympic Games.Today, there is a Cultural Center in the village, while only a kindergarten is open, since the primary school was closed due to lack of children.
+In the center of the village dominates the temple of Agia Paraskevi, as well as the large square.
+The small church of the village cemetery, which is preserved to this day, dates from the era of Ottoman rule.
+The main activity and source of income for the inhabitants of Koroivos is agriculture and animal husbandry.